 History

-In 1988, a group of successful entrepreneurs formed Texas Peoples National Bancshares, Inc. (“TPNB”) to take advantage of the opportunity to buy bank assets and liabilities from the FDIC.
-In 1988, TPNB acquired the assets and assumed the liabilities of the failed First National Bank – Bogata from the FDIC.
-The assets and liabilities were acquired into a new wholly owned subsidiary of TPNB known as Peoples Bank.
-People's Bank was a newly chartered bank through application with the Office of the Comptroller of the Currency (“OCC”).
-Twelve million dollars in assets were acquired subject to $1,343,000 of purchase discount on a total loan portfolio of seven million dollars.
-Initial equity of $1.1 million was used to capitalize this new bank.
-One of the original entrepreneurs, Ronald E. Abbott, the present Chairman and CEO, still serves as a director today.
+In 1988, a group of local businessmen formed Texas Peoples National Bancshares, Inc. (“TPNB”).
+In December of 1988, TPNB acquired the assets and assumed the liabilities of the failed First National Bank – Bogata from the FDIC.
+The assets and liabilities were acquired into a new wholly owned subsidiary of TPNB known as Peoples National Bank.
+Peoples National Bank was a newly chartered bank through application with the Office of the Comptroller of the Currency (“OCC”).
 In 1990, PNB moved its home office to Paris, Texas, retaining Bogata as a branch location.
 Terry Christian was hired as the President of the Bank, bringing a strong local customer base from a competing bank in Paris.
 PNB began to experience rapid growth as a result of a local board of directors with a commitment to serving the local community.
-Also in 1990, PNB built and opened another branch and drive-thru facility at the corner of Collegiate Drive and Lamar Avenue in Paris.
+In 1990, PNB built and opened another branch and drive-thru facility at the corner of Collegiate Drive and Lamar Avenue in Paris.

 In 1995, PNB opened an additional branch at the newly constructed Wal-Mart Supercenter in Paris.
 PNB was the first local bank to offer the convenience of three locations to its customers.